microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 This method has an additional output pin (other than UART) that provides information on the CLC1OUT status.
 This signal can be monitored, in addition to the other signals, by the logic analyzer.

 #### CLC NCO 2
 The CLC NCO method uses the CLC1, CLC2, CLC3, NCO1 and Timer1 modules.
 The pulse (RB5 pin) is measured by the NCO1 module which is clocked by a 4-input AND gate that is configured to CLC1.
 The period is measured by starting and stopping Timer1 based on various interrupt flags.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e., 0x80 or 127 equals 50%).
-Refer to the 'CLC_NCO.c' file for more details.
+Refer to the `CLC_NCO.c` file for more details.
 A waveform example for the CLC NCO 2 can be seen in Figure 10.

 *Figure 10 -  CLC NCO 2 Waveform Example*